 The Blue Mosque was stunning to see both from the outside and inside.
 The Topkapi place gave us a glimpse into the luxurious life that the Sultanate must have enjoyed during their glory days.
 The Hagia Sophia had always been a place that I wanted to see all my life and standing inside it felt simply unreal.
 There was some renovation going on the inside to strengthen the structural foundations of this colossal monument.
 To think that this structure has stood erect for nearly 1500 years despite all the earth quakes, wars and other turmoil in this region is a testimony to the workmanship of the construction crew from the days gone by.
 That evening, we were treated to a “Turkish night”, and were treated to a four-hour long entertainment that featured various ethnic dances as well as Turkish food.
 Watching the variety of dances in the performance reminded me of the scale and size of the Ottoman empire, and the many cultures that it had assimilated into its own.

 The next day, we spent the morning and a little bit of the evening exploring the famous Grand Bazaar, one of the largest covered markets in the world, with some 50 streets and 4,000 shops carrying anything from jewellery, pottery, spice, and carpets.
 We did feel very claustrophobic being there as there was pressure from the vendors to buy their goods, but we made a quick run through the market to take in the experience.
 We returned to our hotel, and later left for our farewell dinner with our tour guide and travelling companions.
-We had come to experience so much fun due to many things including the tour guide (Mete Mutlay), our super friendly travellers as well as the pace of the tour which offered the right amount of historical and cultural sight seeing as well as leisure.
+We had come to experience so much fun due to many things including the country itself, the people who live in it, our tour guide (Mete Mutlay), our super friendly travellers as well as the pace of the tour which offered the right amount of historical and cultural sight seeing as well as leisure.
 We said goodbye to our tour group and left for Canada.

 Overall, I would say that this was an excellent first tour to take if you are interested in taking a broad experience of the history and culture of Turkey.
 We hope to go back in the future and spend some more time especially along the Aegean coast as well as on the eastern side of Turkey where there are numerous places of historical interest.
 But, that will have to wait for many more years as we want to cover some other areas around the Mediterranean. :-) Hope you found something in this blog to inspire you to check out the beautiful country that is Turkey.
 Safe travels!